 As you prepare for your upcoming adventure please feel free to contact our office and speak directly to one of our experienced guides regarding equipment, conditioning, the route, or any other questions you may have about our programs.
 We are available Monday thru Friday 8:30 a.m. to 4:00 p.m. at (888) 89-CLIMB or firstname.lastname@example.org.

 RMI Expeditions is an authorized concessioner of Denali National Park and Preserve.

-Shuttle transportation to Talkeetna is arranged by RMI (please see the Travel tab).
-The shuttle leaves at 4:30 p.m. and it is a three hour drive to Talkeetna.
-The group will stop at a grocery store in Wasilla, for the opportunity to purchase any fresh food you'd like to bring on the mountain (cheese, salami, etc).
+Shuttle transportation to Talkeetna is included in the program.
+The shuttle leaves at 4:30 p.m. and takes three hours to arrive in Talkeetna.
+The group will stop at a grocery store in Wasilla for the opportunity to purchase any fresh food you'd like to bring on the mountain.
 The team will arrive in Talkeetna at approximately 9:00 p.m.
-Participants need overnight accommodations.
-Guides, and most RMI climbers, stay at the Talkeetna Motel (please see the Travel tab).
+Overnight at the Talkeetna Motel.

 At Little Switzerland Base Camp we review the foundational glacier travel skills that allow travel and access to more varied terrain.
 Skills reviewed on this day include: knots, harness, carabiner and avalanche transceiver use, proper use of the ice axe for balance and self and team arrest, cramponing on moderate terrain, and the basics of roped glacier travel.
 We spend the afternoon learning how to construct a variety of anchors for use in belaying, rappelling, crevasse rescue and rock rescue.